Ghana hikes 2023/2024 cocoa farmgate price as supplies tighten

 President Nana Akufo-Addo said farmers would receive 20,943 Ghana cedi ($1,837) per tonne for the new 2023/2024 season, which starts in September, compared with 12,800 Ghana cedi they got in the previous year.

-Speaking at the launch ceremony of the new cocoa season in the western Tepa cocoa-growing district, Akufo-Addo said the new price was the highest paid to farmers across West Africa in over 50 years.
+Speaking at the launch ceremony of the new cocoa season in the western Tepa cocoa-growing district, Akufo-Addo said the new price was the highest paid to farmers across West Africa in more than 50 years.

-The price rise comes as cocoa futures have hit new 46-year highs in recent weeks due to concerns over tight supplies from the region where around 70% of the main ingredient in chocolate is sourced.
+The rise comes as cocoa futures have hit 46-year highs in recent weeks over concerns over tight supplies from the region, where around 70% of chocolate's main ingredient is sourced.

 December London cocoa settled up 73 pounds, or 2.5%, at 3,050 pounds per metric ton on Friday after touching the highest since 1977 at 3,053 pounds ($3,805).

-"With the predicted stable prices... the government will continue to honour our farmers with good prices in the years ahead," Akufo-Addo told a crowd of cheering and dancing farmers at the ceremony.
+"With the predicted stable prices... the government will continue to honour our farmers with good prices in the years ahead," Akufo-Addo told a crowd of cheering and dancing farmers.

-A weakened cedi currency and a lower farmgate cocoa price in Ghana in the 2022/2023 season, compared with neighbouring Ivory Coast, the world's top cocoa grower, saw beans smuggled to Ivory Coast and Togo.
+A weakened cedi currency and a lower farmgate cocoa price in Ghana in the 2022/2023 season, compared with neighbouring Ivory Coast, the world's top cocoa grower, saw beans smuggled to there and to Togo.

 The smuggling contributed to a lower than expected total output from Ghana, forcing the government to close the season a month earlier than expected and bring forward the start of the new season to September instead of October.